 MUSIC LESSONS & PRODUCTION TRAINING

-- Voice Lessons - Basic level - Intro to proper breathing, pitch, volume and tone control.
+- Voice coaching - Proper breathing, pitch, volume and tone control.

 - DAW Music Production Training - Intro to Logic Pro and ProTools MIDI and audio recording, editing, mixing, and mastering.
 Includes written mat'ls; a live demonstration; instruction on recording, editing, mixing, and mastering concepts and techniques; and a hands-on session where you will produce a song from scratch-to-finish.